If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Law students that do have to write the baby bar exam must do so after their first year of law school to ensure there are no delays with the progression of their legal education.

-There are several draws to becoming a lawyer in California.
+There are several draws to pursuing a legal career in California.
 Aside from the beautiful weather and vibrant cities, it’s a legal, entertainment, and business hub that can offer you the career of your dreams!
 Follow the steps in this guide to ensure you have access to these extraordinary opportunities!